tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 ## Targets For Rendering

 We've got all these images, but we can't use them as it is.
-Vulkan wants to know
+Vulkan wants to know more because it wants all the memory for each step to be as perfectly laid out as possible.

 ### ImageView

-We can't use our images directly.
-We have to take the Images (in the Backbuffer) and then make one ImageView each.
-This adds metadata to each image on how we're using it.
+First we have to take the Images (in the Backbuffer) and then make one ImageView each.
+This adds the metadata to each image on how we're using it.

 There's not too much to say about the process here.
 The Backbuffer technically can hold two possible setups, one of which is for OpenGL and the other of which